 Wasabi’s skin should not be peeled completely because the pungency and flavor comes from the area around the peel.

 Wasabi tastes slightly different on the stem side versus the tip side.
-Stem-side wasabi is characterized as beautiful bright green in color, fragrant, fresh and aromatic, and slightly less pungent.
-On the other hand, the tip-side wasabi is whitish in color (not as beautiful as stem) and has a weak aroma, but the pungency is very strong and the texture is sticky rather than watery.
-In Japanese restaurants, the two are often mixed together and used to adjust the spiciness and aroma.
+Stem-side wasabi is characterized as beautiful, bright green in color, fragrant, fresh, aromatic, and slightly less pungent.
+On the other hand, the tip-side wasabi is whitish in color (not as beautiful as the stem) and has a weak aroma, but the pungency is very strong, and the texture is sticky rather than watery.
+The two in Japanese restaurants are often mixed together and used to adjust the spiciness and aroma.

 For a final step, transfer the ground wasabi root to a chopping board and cut it with a sharp knife in a sort of rocking motion.
 This will help make it extra smooth.